Gnu Tools For Windows

 Better yet, when you install cygwin select the packages openssh, perl and emacs.
 Then install ssh daemon using ssh-host-config -y and follow instructions.
 Now you can ssh to your Windows machine from your Linux box, happily use vi or emacs and develop in Perl, run your perl code, or any other command line Windows exe, or Java or Python, etc. as long as they are console apps (vs a graphical one).

-Murali VPMurali VP
+Murali VPMurali VPGO for Cygwin.

 First install the Cygwin, which gives you a nice unix like terminal.
 You have lots of additional packages you can install online.